4 min read

 Another way to mix up communication is to word your request to include specific options rather than an open-ended question.
 Let’s look at some examples.

-• Example 1:“Are you available to meet tomorrow for help?”
+• Example 1: “Are you available to meet tomorrow for help?”

-When students read this question, many will not take the time to review their schedule to determine when they are free.
+When students read this question, many will not take the time to review their schedules to determine when they are free.
 If you get a response at all, it might just be a vague, “yes,” which would take a few more communications to complete this plan.
 The more back and forth required, the more likely it is that the plan will fall through.

 • Example 2: “Let’s meet tomorrow at 11 a.m. or 1 p.m.
 Which time works best for you?”
 Here, the student is presented with easy options from which to choose.
 They can easily draft a short, simple response of their chosen time.
 Then, a plan is set without additional back and forth.
 Even if those times don’t work, the wording encourages the student to answer with a specific time that does work.